top of page

 TIP #2: FISH IT, BEFORE YOU WADE IT!
 Cast and drift a few times before letting your waders touch any water.
 You could easily spook the derby winner by lumbering into a run.

 TIP #3: FISH LOTS OF WATER!
 Fish what's in front of you, and various spots in between.
-Explore, explore, explore.
+Fish with your feet - explore, explore, explore!
 A long classic, juicy run may not be holding fish.
 Fish some odd-looking pocket water, or a boulder run with lots of hiding spots for a steelhead to hang out.

 TIP #4: FISH DIFFERENT DEPTHS!
 Don't leave your float at just one depth in the same run.
 Change it up.
 Also, many newer anglers don't short float, which can be super effective.
 Giving an idle fish more time to see your presentation compared to something at eye level.